2023 UEFA Under-19 EURO final tournament: All the fixtures

 Article body

-An exquisite Hugo Félix solo goal followed Gabriel Brás' opener as Portugal eased to three points against Poland in the opening match of the 2023 UEFA European Under-19 Championship on 3 July.
+An exquisite Hugo Félix solo goal followed Gabriel Brás' opener as Portugal eased to three points against Poland, while Italy converted three of their four penalties in a comfortable victory over ten-man hosts Malta on the opening day of the 2023 Under-19 European Championship on 3 July.

 Group B matches, involving Iceland, Greece, Norway and Spain will place on 4, 7 and 10 July, while Group A continues on 6 and 9 July.